gouravk3/IC-Multisim/README.md

 # IC-Multisim
-Operational Amplifier Circuits Designed on Multisim
+Operational Amplifier Circuits Designed and Simulated in Multisim